*To translate this webpage from your mobile device, click "Menu" then click "Translate" and select your language.

 Food Service employees will be provided with masks and gloves.
 Employees will wear washable aprons when handling or delivering food.
 Staff members will have adequate supplies of soap, hand sanitizer, and tissues in food service areas

 The District will ensure that all employees complete a daily health assessment prior to reporting to work, and employees will have a temperature scan prior to reporting to their station.

 Cleaning and disinfecting protocols for kitchen area will follow DOH guidelines.
 Additional cleaning may be performed in accordance with CDC guidelines.
 Serving lines will be cleaned between lunch services, and check-out areas will be regularly as necessary between lunch services.

 The District will continue to distribute meals at multiple sites on a daily basis for students who are not in school, in addition to offering daily delivery.
-Delivery may include to upper class siblings of students who are in attendance.

 All buses that are used every day by districts and contract carriers will be cleaned/ disinfected once a day.
 High contact spots will be wiped down after the morning (AM) and afternoon (PM) runs depending upon the disinfection schedule.
 School personnel will also disinfect buses between daily bus runs.